How to Crate Train a Puppy and What Are Its Benefits?

 Extending Crate Time

 Once your puppy is comfortable being in the crate with the door closed during meals, you can start extending the time they spend in the crate.
-Start with short intervals of 10-15 minutes while you are in the same room, and gradually increase the duration as your puppy becomes more accustomed to the crate.
+Start with short intervals of 10-15 minutes while you are in the same room and gradually increase the duration as your puppy becomes more accustomed to the crate.

 You can also begin to leave the room for short periods while your puppy is crated.
 This helps them get used to being in the crate alone and prepares them for longer stretches when you may need to leave the house.